-Monitoring and recording of active radio traffic is a cornerstone of safety and security response.
-In large-footprint campuses, coordination of resources along with real-time situational awareness is key to mitigating or containing crisis situations.
+Monitoring and recording of active radio traffic is a cornerstone of safety communications and security response.
+In large-footprint campuses, coordination of resources along with real-time situational awareness key to mitigating crisis situations.

 The ability to blend LMR (PTT) networks and phone networks together creates a single unified communications medium for response teams and other outside agencies.